 Now let’s talk about various assessment options available for preschool children with suspected literacy deficits.
 Firstly, if the child has never received a language assessment it is paramount that the child’s language abilities in the areas of listening comprehension, verbal expression, problem-solving and social communication be assessed prior to assessment of literacy to ensure that the child does not present with any unrecognized/previously undetected deficits in any of the above areas.
 This is done in order to ensure optimal intervention outcomes as failure to address gaps/deficits in foundational language areas may significantly impede any potential literacy gains even when the child is provided with optimal literacy based interventions (click HERE to view my post discussing select speech-language tests for preschool children 2-6 years of age).

 Now that we’ve covered some basics let us move on to discuss how early can select literacy tests be administered.
 Luckily, there are a number of tests pertaining to literacy which can be administered to children as young as 3:6 years of age.

 To illustrate: The Auditory Skills Assessment (ASA) can be administered to children 3:6—6:11 years of age.
 Present controversy over CAPD notwithstanding, it does assess important areas related to early phonological awareness development including nonsense word repetition, phonemic blending, as well as rhyming.
-Similarly, the Test of Auditory Processing Skills-3 (TAPS-3) begins at 4 years of age and covers several areas pertaining to phonological awareness including auditory discrimination of words, phonological segmentation, as well as phonological blending abilities.

 - Phonological Segmentation